Kieran Butler's Graduate Story

 What journey did you take whilst looking for a job once finishing University?

-“During my university experience, I had the opportunity to work as a laborer for a plumber friend.
+“During my university experience, I had the opportunity to work as a labourer for a plumber friend.
 This experience, while physically demanding, provided me with invaluable insights into the practical aspects of the field.
 It was during this time that I gained a deeper appreciation for the importance of formal education, and the need for a graduate role in my career trajectory.

 Working alongside a skilled plumber, I witnessed the challenges and complexities of the industry.
 It became evident that to make a substantial impact and progress in my career, I needed to leverage the knowledge and skills I had acquired during my university studies.
 This experience reminded me why I initially chose to pursue higher education and further solidified my commitment to securing a graduate role.